Helping families retain normal

 An ex-navy man and active sportsman, Arnold Reed has led a vibrant and physically active life with his wife Audrey.
 Both independent spirits, the couple’s life revolved around the squash club that Arnold went on to own and run after retirement from the Navy, sports, travel and socialising.

 “Arnold had always been an active man, but after having his hip replaced, he gradually became more comfortable staying at home.
-He did not seem to be interested in what he had used to love doing before and as the days passed, he become frailer and it became increasingly difficult to rouse him out of bed.
-As hard as it was for Arnold, it was also a very difficult life change for me, as I slipped into the role of his Carer.”
+He did not seem to be interested in what he had used to love doing before and as the day’s past, he become frailer and it became increasingly difficult to rouse him out of bed.
+As hard as it was for Arnold, it was also very difficult life change for me, as I slipped into the role of his Carer.”

-Enjoying full and independent lives from each other, Audrey had never had to worry about Arnold’s mental or physical health before, so the change in his outlook on life together with an increasing absent-mindedness was hard to adjust to.
+Enjoying full and independent lives from each other, Audrey had never had to worry about Arnold’s mental or physical health before, so the change of his outlook on life together with an increasing absent mindedness, was hard to adjust to.
 It was at this point that Audrey and her family turned to Oysta for assistance.

 Easing the burden

 “Arnold was still visiting the library in the town on a regular basis, but as much as we wanted to encourage this independent activity, we worried about him getting lost or panicking if he became confused.
 I just couldn’t be with him all of the time and the family felt it was important for us to continue to have time alone to pursue our own interests.

 “The Oysta Pearl was such a help during this period.
 It gave us the reassurance that Arnold could get help if he needed it.
 As my daughters and I were all on the network contact list with Oysta, it also enabled us, as a dispersed family unit, the ability to come together to over-see Arnold’s well-being.
 This helped to ease the burden on my shoulders, knowing that there was a team of us working together.”